rosmord/jsesh-documentation/www/user/pages/040.editing/010.mouse/docs.md

 ## Grouping signs

 This is done using the "Text manipulation" menu.
-You can group signs into vertical or horizontal groups, by selecting the signs (or quadrants), and choosing either "group horizontal" or "group vertical".
+You can group signs into vertical or horizontal groups, by selecting the signs (or quadrats), and choosing either "group horizontal" or "group vertical".
 Note that you can break the groups with the menu "explode group".
 All kinds of groups can be "exploded".

 "Group Horizontal" has the keyboard shortcut "Ctrl-h"